OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-02.md

 ## Genesis 2:4

-These are the generations of the heavens and the earth when they were created, at the time when the Lord God made the earth and the heavens.
+These are the accounts of the heavens and the earth as they were created, at the time when the Lord God made the earth and the heavens.

 ## Genesis 2:5